Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Case Studies

 \subsubsection{A Case for Oracular Programming}

-Delphyne allowed us to express the core logic of our abduction-based oracular program in less than fifty lines of strategy code, which directly express domain-specific knowledge about invariant generation, and which we never had to revisit (in contrast to the search logic, as we discuss next).
-It allowed us to write three demonstrations in mere minutes, by simply {\it (i)} choosing example programs to verify, {\it (ii)} writing empty demonstrations with single \code{run\,|\,success} tests, and {\it (iii)} following the guidance of the demonstration interpreter to answer relevant queries until all tests passed.
+Delphyne allowed us to express the core logic of our abduction-based oracular program in less than fifty lines of strategy code (Appendix~\ref{ap:invariants-case-study}, Figure~\ref{fig:inv-saturation}), which directly express domain-specific knowledge about invariant generation, and which we never had to revisit (in contrast to the search logic, as we discuss next).
+It allowed us to write three demonstrations in mere minutes, by simply {\it (i)} choosing example programs to verify, {\it (ii)} writing empty demonstrations with single \code{run\,|\,success} tests, and {\it (iii)} following the guidance of the demonstration interpreter to answer relevant queries until all tests passed (the universality of this workflow is guaranteed by the strong completeness property of the demonstration language; Section~\ref{sec:demo-completeness}).
 Some of these queries were large---featuring Why3 feedback in the form of failing proof obligations---but all were automatically generated and so we only had to \emph{answer} them.
 Finally, after a strategy update made more detailed Why3 feedback available, the Delphyne VSCode extension enabled us to update demonstrations with almost no effort.
 It identified breakages---in the form of stuck tests and unused demonstration queries---and proposed query updates in the form of inspectable diffs.
-By reviewing these diffs, we were able to validate the proposed changes and, in some cases, refine the explanations accompanying our answers to better leverage the new feedback information.
+By reviewing these diffs, we were able to validate the proposed changes and, in some cases, refine the explanations accompanying our answers to better leverage the new feedback information (see simplified scenario in Appendix~\ref{ap:editor-support}, Figure~\ref{fig:demo-refactor-screenshot}).